AncientAncestors © 2016 | All Rights Reserved

 Our approach thus counters the traditional abstract textbook treatment of the subject, which is lecture-based and thus less interactive and vivid.
 Rather than being taught the already established theory, or told to be critical of an existing theory, students collect data and are thereafter facilitated in their own generation of knowledge.
 As no prior knowledge on human evolution is presumed, students are readily able to engage the material.

 An innovative lab on human evolution: 'Be a Paleoanthropologist for a Day'

 We devised a compact lab utilizing skull replicas designed for the high school level: Our 'Be a Paleoanthropologist for a Day' lab features an inquiry-based, hands-on pedagogy that brings to life the central organizing principal in biology – evolution – as it applies to hominids.
-Click here to download the lab's curriculum.
+Click here to download the lab's Instructor Curriculum.

 With calipers and protractors in hand, students are guided in the analysis of the morphological changes in cranial dimensions.
 By focusing on three major developments in hominin evolution – upright posture, jaw protrusion, and cranial capacity – a clear picture is painted of the evolution from distant hominid ancestors to modern humans.
 After measurements are taken and the data is discussed, the dating of the skulls is revealed providing a temporal perspective, known as the hominin cladogram.
 The course provides an intelligent and science-based dialogue on the compelling evidence revealed by paleoanthropology.
 Any textbook treatment of the data is ultimately inferior to a lab-based course where the actual archaeological evidence is in the hands of the students.